jakie smary do gumy

 • O-rings in water installations

-Molykote 55 O-ring pneumatic grease for O-ring seals
+Molykote 55 O-ring pneumatic grease for o-ring seals

-Molykote 111 silicone mixture
+Molykote 111 silicone compound

 Molykote Separator Spray Food Grade Silicone Oil NSF H1 - 400 ml

-Food-grade silicone oil in aerosol, used as a release agent.
+Food grade silicone oil in Aerosol used as a release agent.

-Applications and uses
+Applications and use

-2. Teflon based lubricants (PTFE)
+2. Teflon (PTFE) based lubricants

 Properties and applications